 Following the Welcome Session with President Ed Feasel, the Class of 2026 and their guests are invited to join a reception dinner and dessert on the Campus Green.

 Each student is placed in an Orientation Group alongside 10-12 classmates.
 The group is led by a Student Orientation Leader.
 These upper division Soka students lead ice breakers, organize hangouts, and foster community building.
 The SOL connects individually with each student in their group on a weekly basis and serves as a resource and guide to help new students navigate the college journey.

 The university plans a formal President’s Welcome ceremony for incoming students and two guests.
 Following the ceremony, an outdoor reception dinner will be served to students and their guests.

 You will begin your first class called Core I: Enduring Questions of Humanity on Monday, August 15.
 This is an intensive three-and-a-half week course taken during the Fall Block and is required of all first year students.
 You will automatically be registered for this class.

 Students will meet a variety of academic resources during Welcome Week including the SUA Writing Center specialists, Library Staff, and IT staff who can all help students navigate in-person and virtual resources.
 In addition, professors host regular office hours to connect with students.

-During Orientation you will receive academic advising and receive training on how to register for classes online.
+During Orientation you will receive academic advising and receive training on how to register for fall semester classes.